 - Encourage best practices.

 - Address a current or emerging need.

 - Increase the capacity of an organization, sector or community to improve real estate and/or land use practices.

-- Have clear, achievable objectives and identified deliverables, including well-developed implementation and communications plans.
+- Have clear, achievable objectives and identified deliverables, including well-developed implementation and communication plans.

-- Leadership & innovation – We give preference to projects that demonstrate leadership in a field, either by presenting an innovative solution and/or by meeting an identified need.
-Innovation is the application of unique approaches to meet land use challenges through more effective processes, techniques, technologies or ideas.
+- Leadership and innovation – We give preference to projects that demonstrate leadership in a field, either by presenting an innovative solution and/or by meeting an identified need.
+Innovation is the application of new or novel approaches to meet land use challenges through more effective processes, techniques, technologies or ideas.

-- Sustainability & longevity – We look for initiatives that can be sustained after initial funding is obtained, and which have an ongoing legacy.
+- Sustainability and longevity – We look for initiatives that can be sustained after initial funding is obtained, and which have an ongoing legacy.

 The Foundation will not entertain applications for:

-- Activities that will primarily or exclusively provide financial benefits for individuals;
+- Activities that primarily provide financial benefits for individuals